tylertian123/ryver-latexbot/deployment_guide.md

 For Google Calendar Integration to work, you will need to create a Google Cloud project and grant it access to the Google Calendar API.
 Then, create a service account (skip all the optional steps during creation), and create JSON credentials for it.
 Save these in the root of this repository as `calendar_credentials.json`.
+If you give it a different name or different path you should use the `LATEXBOT_CALENDAR_CRED_FILE` environment variable to give LaTeX Bot its path.

 Make sure that you share the calendar to use with the service account.
 After this, go to the settings for the calendar, and copy the calendar ID at the bottom.